abigaelbousquet/rookie-to-cookie/README.md

 for the experience of new chefs, we would consider trying to find a more reliable recipe source if we were to deploy Rookie to Cookie.

+Clicking enter on login does not always work, but it does for the other keyHandlers.

 # Tests

 Explain the testing suites that you implemented for your program and how each test ensures that a part of the program works.